fxd24/fxd24.github.io/content/posts/data_pipeline.md

     def serialize_published_at(self, value: datetime) -> str:
         return value.isoformat()
 ```
-TODO make this below a bit more conversational

 Why this helps:

 - Validation at the boundary avoids corrupt data